-15 Tips That Keep A Relationship Strong And Happy
+How To Keep A Relationship Strong And Happy

 Never undermine the importance of a good relationship in your life.
 Our romantic partners contribute to our lives significantly.
-They influence everything from our self-esteem to our stress levels.
+They influence everything, from our self-esteem to our stress levels.
 They’re the ones we come back to at the end of the day.

 1. Count your blessings

-2. How to keep a relationship strong and happy?
-Take some space
+2. Take some space

 A relationship can never succeed if the two individuals are trying to merge themselves into one being.
 Talking about space, Geetarsh emphasizes the value of individuality, “We have to eliminate the need to constantly cling to our partners.
-Enjoy your own space, your own set of social relationships, your career and hobbies.
+Enjoy your own space, and cultivate your own set of social relationships, your career and hobbies.
 Let your partner do the same too.”

 3. Talk, talk, and talk some more

 Honest and open communication is the first thing a relationship needs to thrive.
 In fact, it’s perhaps the most important factor in building healthy relationships, and most issues stem from the lack of it.
 In strong relationships, people make it a point to talk to their partners.
 But what should you talk about?
 Well…everything, from casual topics to serious issues.
 Just keep in mind to not be hostile with your partner, even when you fight.
 To help you with some ideas, here’s a list of things to talk about:

 - What you’d like to do over the weekend

 - A piece of gossip you came across